 SUM recognizes the validity of learning through life experience, joining hundreds of other colleges and universities, as well as keeping with the practical nature of the Pentecostal-charismatic tradition.

-Students seeking Experience-Based Learning Credit will register for the course Portfolio Development in their first Fall trimester.
-Generally, credit is given for Experiential Learning in specific course areas such as Biblical Preaching, Counseling, or other church ministry.
-Students must apply these credits toward the requirements of their particular degree plan.
+Students seeking Experience-Based Learning Credit will register for the course Portfolio these credits toward the requirements of their particular degree plan.
 Students receive a Manual of Experience-Based Learning when they enroll in the course, Portfolio Development.